jerrysjin/tex_makefile/README.md

 #Makefile for Latex
-The first line of this make file defines the tex file name, which should be edited accordingly.
+The first line of this make file defines the tex file name, which should be edited accordingly before compiling files.

 	# specify the tex file name here without extension '.tex'
 	TEXFILE=report

-The second line of this make file defines the bib file name, which should be edited accordingly.

-	# specify the bib file name here without extension '.bib'
-	BIBFILE=report

 **Usage**

+This is used to generate pdf files from tex project.

+Commands with the suffix '-full' indicate both tex and bibliography files will be compiled.
+Commands without it means only tex files will be compiled.

 Clean the current folder